ComeOnTaBlazes/MLearning_Statsistics/README.md

 ### Run
 ***
-Here's how to run the project.
+Navigate to the filder the file in in and run in jupyter

 ### Explore